numberninecms/numberninecms.github.io/docs/developers/demo.md

 This is the official demo website for NumberNine CMS.

-You don't need to install it on your machine to have a glance of its features.
+You don't need to install it on your machine to have a glance at its features.
 Edit the content as much as you want: all data will be reset every 15 minutes.

 ## Frontend access